Birmingham, AL

 So Cal

-PANTHER TIWA (Taos Pueblo/Raramuri) is an award winning educator, author and athlete whose many accomplishments include Teacher of the Year for the Alvord Unified School District, Riverside Community College Americorps Program Mentor Teacher of the Year (2008), National Council of Teachers of English (NCTE) SLATE Affiliate Intellectual Freedom Award (2013), California Indian Teacher of the Year (2014), California Teachers Association (CTA) and Jim Clark American Indian, Alaskan Native Human Rights Award (2014).
-The author of the children’s book Kiki’s Journey and a volume of poetry, Reclamation Road (both books listed on the California Teacher’s Association website as must-reads in multicultural literature), Panther was a Fellow at the Creative Writing Project at the University of California Riverside and has presented at conferences both nationally and internationally.
+Panther Tiwa (Taos Pueblo/Raramuri) is an award winning educator, author and athlete whose many accomplishments include Teacher of the Year nominee for the Riverside County Office of Education, Wells Middle School’s Teacher of the Year (2014), Riverside Community College Americorps Program Mentor Teacher of the Year (2008), National Council of Teachers of English (NCTE) SLATE Affiliate Intellectual Freedom Award (2013), California Indian Teacher of the Year (2014), California Teachers Association (CTA) and Jim Clark American Indian, Xcaret).
+The author of the children’s book Kiki’s Journey and a volume of poetry, Reclamation Road (both books listed on the California Teacher’s Association website as must-reads in multicultural literature), Panther is a California Writing Project Fellow at the University of California Riverside and has presented at conferences both nationally and internationally.
 Her own story of adoption and finding home in both her family of origin and family by adoption is well-chronicled and gives her strong voice to aid others who are claiming their roots and branches of their family trees.

 Listuguj, Quebec, Canada